Banging Toolbox

 On the Janka Scale (measures wood density), Acacia’s have a rating that ranges from 1,120 to 4,270.
 This is due to the number of variations of Acacia.
 Teak, on the other hand, measures a consistent 2,230 for all planks, translating to an excellent rating based on the Janka Scale.

-Acacia easily handles heavy loads, while Teak is very compact, making it extremely rigid.
-Not to mention, Teak’s natural oils make it water-resistant and grant it added tolerance to all weather conditions, as well as ward off pests.
+Acacia easily handles heavy loads, while Teak is compact, making the grain extremely rigid.
+Not to mention, Teak’s natural oils make the surface water-resistant and grant added tolerance to all weather conditions, as well as ward off pests.

 Which is stronger?

 Teak is generally stronger.
-The natural minerals and oils present in Teak wood make it more durable and tolerant to a variety of conditions that would otherwise compromise wood.
+The natural minerals and oils present in Teak wood make the grain fibers more durable and tolerant to a variety of conditions that would otherwise compromise wood.
 Teak outlives Acacia and can reach up to 100 years – the older the tree, the denser it’s wood.

 Which one is better for indoor and outdoor use?